cmsps/getPids/README.md

 # getPids
 Get programme IDs from the BBC HTML schedules.

-These scripts uses a Python parser to untangle the HTML.
+This script uses a Python parser to untangle the HTML.

-getPids (the original version) runs with Python2 _and_ Python3.
+getPids (the original version) ran with Python2 _and_ Python3.
-Also, it works in non UTF-8 terminals.
+It has been abandoned.

-getPids_3 is simpler and shorter -- it expects Python3 and UTF-8.
+getPids_3 is simpler and shorter -- it expects Python3 and a UTF-8 terminal.